Athletics at the 2012 Summer Olympics – Men's 400 metres hurdles: Background

 This was the 25th time the event was held.
 It had been introduced along with the men's 200 metres hurdles in 1900, with the 200 being dropped after 1904 and the 400 being held through 1908 before being left off the 1912 programme.
 However, when the Olympics returned in 1920 after World War I, the men's 400 metres hurdles was back and would continue to be contested at every Games thereafter.

-Four of the eight finalists from the 2008 Games returned: gold medalist (and 2000 gold medalist) Angelo Taylor of the United States, silver medalist Kerron Clement of the United States, fifth-place finisher L. J. van Zyl of South Africa, and eighth-place finisher Periklis Iakovakis of Greece.
-Also returning was 2004 gold medalist Félix Sánchez of the Dominican Republic, who had not advanced out of the quarterfinals in Beijing 2008.
+Four of the eight finalists from the 2008 Games returned: gold medalist (and 2000 winner) Angelo Taylor of the United States, silver medalist Kerron Clement of the United States, fifth-place finisher L. J. van Zyl of South Africa, and eighth-place finisher Periklis Iakovakis of Greece.
+Also returning was the 2004 gold medalist Félix Sánchez of the Dominican Republic, who had not advanced out of the quarterfinals in Beijing 2008.
 The American team had swept the medals four years earlier; Michael Tinsley won the 2012 U.S. trials to join Taylor and Clement (replacing 2008 bronze medalist Bershawn Jackson on the three-man team).
 Clement was World Champion in 2007 and 2009.
 The reigning (2011) world champion was Dai Greene of the host Great Britain.
 Javier Culson had finished second in both the 2009 and 2011 World Championships.
 He was a slight favorite among the impressive field.

 Comoros, Estonia, Serbia, Togo, Trinidad and Tobago, and Uruguay each made their debut in the event.
 The United States made its 24th appearance, most of any nation, having missed only the boycotted 1980 Games.